Fix "Avoid Chaining Critical Requests" in Lighthouse

 });

-Iframes are usually downloaded at a high priority.
-Because an iframe is actually a page withinin a page an iframe can cause a very significant delay n pag eloading times.
-The resources that the iframe requires may also be downloaded at high priority and form its own critical request chain.
-The use of iframes can therefore significantly affect your lighthouse score.
+Iframes are usually downloaded at high priority.
+Because an iframe is actually a page within a page, an iframe can cause a significant delay in page loading times.
+The resources that the iframe requires may also be downloaded at high priority and form their own critical request chain.
+The use of iframes can therefore significantly affect your Core Web Vitals.